BioHPC/BCB5200S20/docs/syllabus.md

 ### Graded Work

 - **Lab and Homework Assignments** (40%)
+  - Programming homework will be assigned in Rosalind.
+(10%)
   - There will be labs and assignments in a variety of format such as (but not exclusively) in-class labs and take-home assignments.
+(30%)
   - I usually give you a week time frame to submit the homework.
 Check the due in the online system.

 - **Project** (35%)
   - Midterm Report (10%)
-    - Project Background and Plan
+    - Project Idea, Background, Plan, and Preliminary Results
   - Final Project Presentation and Final Report (25%)
-    - Group Presentation (All should say!)
+    - Group Presentation (Evenly split talk!)
 (10%)
     - Report should include below sections (15%)
       - Abstract
       - Introduction